iPhone 12 and iPhone 12 mini unveiled: Price, release date, specs and more

 iPhone 12 and iPhone 12 mini design

-The iPhone 12 comes in five colors and features a new more rugged aluminum build that will handle drops far better than previous models.
-The design mirrors the leaks that we have seen with the squared-off design that is reminiscent of the iPhone 5 and the new modern iPad Pro and iPad Air design.
+The iPhone 12 and iPhone 12 mini come in five colors (blue, green, black, white, and (PRODUCT) RED.
+The design mirrors the leaks that we have seen with the squared-off aluminum design that is reminiscent of the iPhone 5 and the new modern iPad Pro and iPad Air design.

 iPhone 12 and iPhone 12 mini display

-The iPhone 12 and iPhone 12 mini both feature new OLED displays with Super Retina XDR that Apple boasts will deliver peak brightness of 1,200 nits.
+The iPhone 12 and iPhone 12 mini both feature new OLED Super Retina XDR displays.
+Apple boasts they will deliver twice the peak brightness of the iPhone 11 at a staggering 1,200 nits.
 Support for HDR video is vastly improved with HDR 10, Dolby Vision and HLG.

 The iPhone 12 comes in at 6.1-inches while the iPhone 12 mini Apple boasts is the thinnest, smallest and lightest 5G smartphone in the world with its 5.4-inch display.

-A new "ceramic shield" coating on the displays will deliver superior durability.
+A new "ceramic shield" coating on the displays will deliver superior durability with nano-ceramic crystals in the glass that should boost drop durability by 4x.

 iPhone 12 and iPhone 12 mini cameras